Duality theorems for \'etale gerbes on orbifolds: Groupoid algebras and Hochschild cohomology of gerbes on orbifolds

-Globalizing the above local arguments via \v{C}ech arguments, and noticing that all the construction above is canonical as morphisms of (pre)sheaves over $\calb$, we conclude with the following equality of vector spaces:
+Noting that all the constructions above are canonical as morphisms of (pre)sheaves over $\calb$, we can globalize the above local arguments via \v{C}ech arguments to the following equality of vector spaces: